CPUtah/cputah.github.io/index.md

 layout: main
 ---

-Compilers and Programming Languages at the U. of
-Utah has a decade-long history of breakthrough research in compilation, static analysis, high-performance computing, formal methods, and parallelization.
+Compilers and Programming Languages at the University of Utah has a decade-long history of breakthrough research in compilation, static analysis, high-performance computing, formal methods, and parallelization.

 # Faculty